RJauss/FromForestSoilToCanopy/01_Metabarcoding-Pipeline/Metabarcoding-Pipeline.md

 ## Merge Raw data
 The Cologne Center for Genomics sequenced our samples on a MiSeq platform with 250bp paired reads.
 As we amplified the ITS1 region of the oomycetes, which is  ca. 250-350bp long, we expect quite a long overlap between the paired reads.

-We merge our reads with `vsearch`, as described in the [`MergePaired.sh`](https://github.com/RJauss/ProtistMetabarcoding/blob/master/Scripts/01_MetabarcodingPipeline/MergePaired.sh) script:
+We merge our reads with `vsearch`, like this:

 ```sh
 VSEARCH=$(which vsearch)